 An Underwriter underwrites the loan based on the case file, returning it to the Loan Officer, but if this takes more than an hour, then standard loan terms are assigned.

-The Loan Officer then closes out the approved case file.
+A Loan Officer then closes out the approved case file.

 BPMN 2.0 Diagram of: Originate a home loan